 Stamp duty rates have increased for anyone purchasing an additional property.
+Additional property types include buy to let investments and second homes.
 From April 2016 a 3% surcharge has been applied on top of the normal SDLT rate.

 Stamp duty now needs to be paid within 14 days after completing on a property purchase.
 The 14 day period for submitting a stamp duty return has been effective from March 2019 and has been reduced from 30 days.